Netanyahu says the Gaza war has entered a new stage and will be 'long and difficult'

+Casting the war as a fight for his country's very survival, he warned that the assault would only intensify ahead of a broad ground invasion into the territory.

+“There are moments in which a nation faces two possibilities: to do or die,” Netanyahu said.
+“We now face that test and I have no doubt how it will end: We will be the victors.
+We will do and we will be the victors.”

-The bombardment, described by Gaza residents as the most intense of the war, knocked out most communications in Gaza.
-This largely cut off the besieged enclave’s 2.3 million people from the world, while enabling the Israeli military to control the narrative in the new stage of fighting.
+The bombardment — described by Gaza residents as the most intense of the war — knocked out most communications in the territory late Friday and largely cut off the besieged enclave's 2.3 million people from the world.
+Communications were restored to many people in Gaza early Sunday, according to the telecoms company, Internet-access advocacy group NetBlocks.org and confirmation on the ground.

-The military released grainy images Saturday showing tank columns moving slowly in open areas of Gaza, many apparently near the border, and said warplanes bombed dozens of Hamas tunnels and underground bunkers.
+Highlighting the ongoing attacks, the Israeli military released grainy images showing tank columns moving slowly in open areas of Gaza, many apparently near the border, and said warplanes bombed dozens of Hamas tunnels and underground bunkers.
 The underground sites are a key target in Israel's campaign to crush the territory's ruling group after its bloody incursion into Israel three weeks ago.

-The escalation brought more domestic pressure on Israel's government to bring about the release of dozens of hostages seized in the Oct.
-7 Hamas attack, amid concerns they were being held underground.
+The escalation ratcheted up domestic pressure on Israel's government to secure the release of dozens of hostages seized in the Oct.
+7 rampage by Hamas, when militants stormed from Gaza into nearby Israeli towns and gunned down civilians and soldiers.
+The unprecedented attack during a major Jewish holiday initiated a war between Israel and Hamas that could spread into a broader Mideast conflict.

-Desperate family members met with Netanyahu on Saturday and expressed support for an exchange for Palestinian prisoners held in Israel, a swap floated by a Hamas spokesman.
+Desperate family members met with Netanyahu on Saturday and expressed support for an exchange for Palestinian prisoners held in Israel, a swap floated by the top Hamas leader in Gaza.

 Netanyahu told the nationally televised news conference that Israel is determined to bring back all the hostages, and maintained that the expanding ground operation “will help us in this mission.”
 He said he couldn’t reveal everything that is being done due to the sensitivity and secrecy of the efforts.

-“This is the second stage of the war, whose objectives are clear: To destroy the military and governmental capabilities of Hamas and bring the hostages home,” he said.
+“This is the second stage of the war, whose objectives are clear: to destroy the military and governmental capabilities of Hamas and bring the hostages home,” he said in his first time taking questions from journalists since the war began.

+He didn't address calls for a cease-fire, but in a speech peppered with references to centuries of Jewish history and military conflicts, made clear his view that Israel's future depends on its success against “enemy” forces.

+“Our heroic soldiers have one supreme goal: to destroy the murderous enemy and ensure our existence in our land.
+We have always said, ‘Never again,'" he said. "‘Never again’ is now.”

 Early in the war, Israel amassed hundreds of thousands of troops along the border.
 Until now, troops had conducted brief nightly ground incursions before returning to Israel.

+Despite the Israeli offensive, Palestinian militants have continued firing rockets into Israel, with the constant sirens in southern Israel a reminder of the threat.

-The Palestinian death toll in Gaza on Saturday rose to just over 7,700 people in the three weeks since the war began, with 377 deaths reported since late Friday, according to the Gaza Health Ministry.
-A majority of those killed have been women and minors, the ministry said.
+The Palestinian death toll in Gaza rose Saturday to just over 7,700 people since the war began, with 377 deaths reported since late Friday, according to the Gaza Health Ministry.
+Most of those killed have been women and minors, the ministry said.

 Ministry spokesman Ashraf al-Qidra told reporters that the disruption of communications has “totally paralyzed” the health network.
-Residents had no way of calling ambulances, and emergency teams were chasing the sounds of artillery barrages and airstrikes to search for people in need.
+Residents had no way of calling ambulances, and emergency teams were chasing the sounds of artillery barrages and airstrikes.

 An estimated 1,700 people remain trapped beneath the rubble, according to the health ministry, which has said it bases its estimates on distress calls it received.

-Some civilians were using their bare hands to pull injured people from the rubble and loading them into personal cars or donkey carts to rush them to the hospital.
-In a video posted by local news media, Palestinians were sprinting down a ravaged street with a wounded man covered in the dust of a building’s collapse while he winced, eyes shut, on a stretcher.
+Some civilians were using their bare hands to pull injured people from the rubble and loading them into personal cars or donkey carts.
+In a video posted by local news media, Palestinians sprinted down a street with a wounded man covered in the dust of a building’s collapse.
 “Ambulance!
-Ambulance!” the men shouted as they shoved the stretcher into the back of a pickup truck and shouted at the driver, “Go!
+Ambulance!” the men shouted as they shoved the stretcher into a truck and shouted, “Go!
 Go!”

 Some Gaza residents traveled by foot or car to check on relatives and friends.
 “The bombs were everywhere, the building was shaking,” said Hind al-Khudary, a journalist in central Gaza and one of a few people with cellphone service.
 “We can’t reach anyone or contact anyone.
 I do not know where my family is.”